 Hand-made shibori silk kaftans are available from Indigo Niche for $450 each.
 Each kaftan’s shibori design is completely unique, as perhaps despite an author’s best intentions, no two pieces of shibori are ever alike.
 Please email email@example.com for more information.
 Stock is limited.

-Shibori cushion designs are available from Indigo Niche kit form.
+Shibori cushion designs are available from Indigo Niche in packs of 4.

 For more details and further options send an email to firstname.lastname@example.org

 ‘Til next time…